The Incredible Melting Man

 The only thing better than a nuclear age sci-fi movie from the 50’s is the is a nuclear age sci-fi movie from the 50’s made in 1977.
 The Incredible Melting Man is a gem that I passed over at least 100 times in my hometown VHS store.
 The only thing that you need to enjoy this movie is low expectations.

 This movie cuts right to the chase.
 The action begins with 3 astronauts watching the sunrise over Saturn.
 Due to unexplained events, they get cooked by space radiation.
 Immediately, radiation kills two of the men.
 One man, Colonel Steve West survives the flight back home.

 Steve wakes up in the hospital.
 He is horrified to find that his flesh is melting from his face.
 With no further explanation, the Colonel goes bonkers and starts a murderous rampage.
 6 minutes flat, the party train has left the station.
 Typically I would trash a movie for this trivial lack of plot.
 In this case, it is rather refreshing.
-The Incredible Melting Man doesn’t even pretend to have a plot, and that somehow makes it all good.
+The Incredible Melting Man doesn’t even pretend to have a plot, and that somehow makes the entire premise plausible.

 The Making of an Incredible Melting Man